pavdhillon/take-home-test/README.md

 ### `process_gcs_file(event, context)`
 Triggered by a change to a GCS bucket.
 It processes the uploaded file, detects the schema, determines the table ID, inserts data into the table, and publishes a notification to a Pub/Sub topic.

+### `transform_data(data)`
+Flattens repeated records and handles nested JSON arrays to ensure compatibility with BigQuery.

 ### `detect_schema(data)`
-Detects the BigQuery schema from JSON data.
-It uses the first object in the JSON array to infer the schema.
+Detects the BigQuery schema from JSON data by analyzing the first object in the data.

 ### `detect_field_schema(key, value)`
 Detects the schema for a single field, including support for RECORD and repeated RECORD types.

 ### `get_or_create_table(dataset_id, base_table_id, schema)`
 Checks if a table exists in the dataset.
-If it doesn't, it creates the table with the given schema.
+If it doesn't, creates it with the given schema.

 ### `schema_hash(schema)`
 Generates a simple hash from the schema to create a unique table ID for different schemas.